NEMA connector: Non-locking connectors

 NEMA non-locking connectors all use blades of various flat and folded shapes (except for the round pins used on grounding connectors).
 The plugs can be detached from the receptacles by pulling back on the plug body.
 These connector families have been designed so that connectors of differing types cannot be accidentally intermated.

 NEMA wall receptacles can be found installed in any orientation.
-Neither NEMA nor the US National Electrical Code nor the Canadian Electrical Code specify a preferred orientation, but the National Electrical Contractors Association's National Electrical Installation Standards (NECA 130-2010) specify that the preferred location of the ground is on top.
-When the ground blade of a receptacle is on the bottom, the neutral blade is on the upper left and the hot blade is on the upper right.
+None of the relevant standards and codes—NEMA, the US National Electrical Code, the Canadian Electrical Code, and the National Electrical Contractors Association's installation standard (NEIS 130-2016)—specifies a preferred orientation.
+The latter only requires a consistent orientation for sockets installed together or nearby.
+In practice, most receptacles have their ground blade on the bottom; in this case, the neutral blade is on the upper left and the hot blade is on the upper right.
 All descriptions below assume this orientation (i.e., clockwise order is ground, neutral, hot for 120 V receptacle versions; and counter-clockwise for plug versions).